 Hurricane shutters are practical, necessary items for the home, especially in hurricane-prone areas like New Orleans.
 But practicality doesn't mean they can't provide style.
 Multiple types of hurricane shutters exist to match your home's look.

 Many types can be installed manually before a storm or automatically by a motorized system.
-These systems allow you to easily put your shutters up before a storm comes in, while also offering manual overrides if there's no power and quick escape systems for emergency situations.
+These systems allow you to close your shutters easily before a storm.
+They have manual options for when there is no power.
+They also have quick escape systems for emergencies.

 The most common hurricane shutters are on a panel system.
-These mount directly to the home or can be installed on tracks.
+You can mount these directly to the home or install them on tracks.
 They are typically made of aluminum, steel, or polycarbonate, however new options are coming out that can provide additional benefits. ePanels, for example, provide both hurricane protection and energy saving shading.

 All LAS HomeGard shutters are available in storm rated applications.
 There are three different types of LAS shutters that can withstand the hurricane weather in New Orleans.